Red Dirt Road (song): Cover versions

 Country music group Sugarland covered the song from The Last Rodeo Tour.

 Music video

 The video features the duo singing in a truck, in front of a church, and along the dirt road.
-It was directed by Steven Goldmann, and was shot in 3-D. It was released on May 8, 2003.
+It was directed by Steven Goldmann and edited by Scott Mele.
+The video was shot on film and the textural, mosaic effects throughout were created in the editing and post production process.
+It was released on May 8, 2003.

 Chart positions

 "Red Dirt Road" debuted at No. 57 on the U.S. Billboard Hot Country Singles & Tracks chart for the week of April 19, 2003.